gramian/numerical-schemer.xyz/_posts/2022-07-20-matrico-f64vector.md

 similar to Gauche's [`vector-map-index`](https://practical-scheme.net/gauche/man/gauche-refe/Vector-family.html#index-vector_002dmap_002dwith_002dindex) and `vector-map` in [SRFI-43](https://srfi.schemers.org/srfi-43/srfi-43.html).
-For lists however, I made it a rule, that whenever I was considering list indices (and thus may want a `map-index`), I would rethink the algorithm; of course, there are always exceptions, i.e. [`sublist`](https://gramian.github.io/numerical-schemer.xyz/2022/06/12/matrico-utils.html).
+For lists however, I made it a rule, that whenever I was considering list indices (and thus may want a `map-index`), I would rethink the algorithm.

 A sibling of the `map` function, is the `for-each` function, which, opposed to `map`, does not return a list (or vector), but always iterates in order through the container.